-This section introduces ConDist, a new distance measure.
-Section 3.1 presents the underlying ideas and the core formula.
+In this section, we introduce our distance measure ConDist.
+The core formula and the underlying ideas are proposed in the Section 3.1.
 Since ConDist first calculates the distance between single attributes before combining them, it requires adjusted distance functions for each attribute.
 In Section 3.2, we explain how these attribute distance functions are derived.
-When combining attribute-wise distances, ConDist uses a specific weighting scheme which is explained in Section 3.3.
+Then, when combining the corresponding attribute-wise distances, ConDist uses a specific weighting scheme which is explained in Section 3.3.
 Both, the attribute distance functions as well as the weighting scheme use a set of correlated context attributes.
-Section 3.4 defines how this set is derived and how an impact factor is calculated which accounts for the varying amount of information dependent on different correlation values.
+Section 3.4 defines how the set of correlated context attributes is derived and how an impact factor is calculated which accounts for the varying amount of information dependent on different correlation values.
 Finally, we address the issue of how ConDist can be applied to objects characterized by continuous and categorical attributes in Section 3.5.